mathworks/llfs/doc/data_packing_serialization.md

 LLFS refers to these types collectively as Packed Integer types.

-LLFS currently does not define a IDL/DDL for describing structured data schemas; rather it uses C++ struct types directly, with certain restrictions.
+LLFS currently does not define an Interface Description Language (IDL) or Data Description Language (DDL) for describing structured data schemas.
+Rather, it uses C++ struct types directly with certain restrictions.
 A `struct` type that conforms to these type restrictions is referred to as a Packed Struct type.

-While some care is necessary to correctly serialize data into packed form (using a composition of Packed Struct and Integer types), once it is packed, there is no explicit deserialization or parsing step.
+While some care is necessary to correctly serialize data into packed form (using a composition of Packed Struct and Packed Integer types), once it is packed, there is no explicit deserialization or parsing step (caveat: to protect against buffer under/overruns and preserve memory safety, there may be some bounds checking performed after reading a Packed Struct from an untrusted source).
 Application code may simply cast a byte buffer to the appropriate packed type and read it directly.
 Note that data structures obtained in this way are strictly read-only (`const`).

 ## Packed Types